Please note that the Bylaws were amended at the Fall 2021 Conference.

 (b) Have made outstanding contributions to the practice of risk management; and

 (c) Meet such other criteria as set forth in the Requirements for Membership, as amended from time to time by the Board of Directors and ratified by a vote of two- thirds of the members present at any regular meeting or at any special meeting if notice of such proposed action has been included in the notice of such special meeting.

-Nominations for membership specified in the preceding Sections 2.1 and 2.2 may be made by any member of the Corporation.
-Election to membership of any such class shall be made by the Membership at such times, subject to such rules and regulations as the Board of Directors may from time to time make or prescribe.
+Nominations for any class of membership may be made by any voting member of the Society.
+Election to membership of any class shall be approved by the Board of Directors prior to being considered by the Membership, subject to such rules and regulations as the Board of Directors may from time to time make or prescribe.